 The crowd manager or other approved individual shall prepare and maintain records of the date and time of each inspection on approved forms (by the AHJ), listing any deficiencies found and actions taken to correct them.
 These forms will be returned to the Department of Public Safety at the conclusion of the event.

 Events where the occupancy is less than 100, the inspection form will not be required.
-However, the crowd manager would identify the location of fire extinguishers in the area and the pull stations.
-All other requirements of the inspection is required but without the need to complete the inspection forms.
-It is recommended that the inspection form be used as a check list so you will cover all the safety points prior to the event.
+However, the crowd manager would conduct the inspection without the need to complete the inspection forms.
+It is recommended that the inspection form be used as a check list so all items are reviewed prior to the event.